ThoreAway/ThoreAway/README.md

 CS Undergrad
-Currently interested in database management and applications as well as web based applications
+Currently interested in database management and applications as well as web based applications.